angelodiazz/angelodiazz/README.md

 ---

 ## 🚀 Professional Summary
 I am a Software Engineering student at FGCU dedicated to building robust, high-performance software through **Object-Oriented Design** and **Systems-Level Programming**.
 I specialize in creating modular C++ applications with an emphasis on data integrity and secure architecture.
 Currently, I am advancing my expertise in **Data Structures & Algorithms (DSA)** and **Computer Security** to mitigate vulnerabilities and optimize system performance.
-I am actively seeking **Summer 2026 Software Engineering Internship** opportunities.

 ---